 Symptoms helped by these remedies ranged from heart fibrillation and weakened pulse to severe oedema, physical and emotional exhaustion and depression.

-Sindri is a happy healthy cat today.
+Sindri became a happy healthy cat.

 BACH REMEDIES were invented by Dr Bach in the nineteeth century if I remember correctly (I'm awful with dates!).
 Dr Bach was inspired by Samuel Hahnemann, the discoverer of homeopathy, and he was convinced that there was a simpler more intuitive way to use nature for healing.
 To make a long story short, Bach gave up his lucrative medical practice and developed the 38 Bach Flower Essences, and how to use them in healing - this becoming his life's work.

 The essences are made by distilling the essence of the relevant flower or substance, and by diluting it in spring water similarly to the way homeopathic remedies are made.
 Each essence has the effect of *balancing* certain aspects which may be out of balance in an individual (be it person, dog, cat or plant!)

 In my work at a veterinary clinic where I consulted on Bach remedies, I saw clients with dog or cat behaviour

 or emotional problems, and recommended Bach remedies as needed.
 The Bach remedies were found to be

 when chosen according to the principles summarized here.

 A pug had a stroke Friday night, but no vet was available till Monday.
 Rescue Remedy, the Bach remedy for stress and trauma, was sent to the client for her pug.
 On Monday she phoned to say the dog was fully well again and cancelled her appointment.